erbadaya/mils-eyetracking-2024/README.md

 4. Slides

 Here you can find the .qmd files used to create the slides.
 These slides are made on Quarto.
-We have used the clean template by Grant McDermott and Kyle Butts (see here: https://github.com/grantmcdermott/quarto-revealjs-clean/tree/main) with a few edits.
-Section heads on the slide are from Megan Hall (see here: https://meghan.rbind.io/blog/quarto-slides/). **We recommend you download the .pdf files**, unless you want to download all the dependencies (which are stored in the 'quarto-slides' folder).
+We have used the clean template by Grant McDermott and Kyle Butts (see [here](https://github.com/grantmcdermott/quarto-revealjs-clean/tree/main)) with a few edits. **We recommend you download the .pdf files**, unless you want to download all the dependencies (which are stored in the 'quarto-slides' folder).

 5. Software